sydhud/sydhud/README.md

 - 👀 I’m interested in ballet, design, and APIs
 - 🌱 I’m currently learning JavaScript and SQL
 - 💞️ I’m looking for study buddies or a mentor!
-- 📫 How to reach me: Email at sydhud327@gmail.com or @githudd on Twitter!
+- 📫 How to reach me: Email at sydhud327@gmail.com or message me @githudd on Twitter!